 - Dairy

-– Don’t eat too much too close to bedtime
+- Don’t eat too much food close to bedtime

 - Help your body relax mentally and physically (warm bath, warm de-caffeinated tea or milk, meditation, light reading, dimming lighting (giving yourself a low-energy environment), or by keeping your bedroom as a sleep/rest-only space (no work or high energy reminders)

--Try some bedroom Feng Shui that works for you (maybe adding lavender, removing electronics/clutter) to create a peaceful place for your mind to rest
+- Try some bedroom Feng Shui that works for you (maybe adding lavender, or removing electronics/clutter) to create a peaceful place for your mind to rest

 We are forever learning about ourselves and others.
 If you are already going to therapy regularly then that is a great way to improve your mental health.
 If you are looking for a therapist a great place to find one (no matter where you live) is Better Help.
 Therapy can be expensive, another route you may want to take (not intended as a replacement for therapy) to amplify a therapy experience is reading and learning about psychology.
 The internet and library can offer an abundance of resources that can help.
 A personal favourite of mine is Dr. Kirk Honda’s Youtube Channel: Psychology in Seattle.
 Dr. Honda is a licensed therapist who offers free information about mental health to the public to help viewers understand psychology in an engaging way (such as reacting to popular television shows or podcasts that involve deep dives into misunderstood topics of mental health).